ciklum-digital/xmess/packages/angular/README.md

 ## Overview

-[there the place for OVERVIEW dateils..]
+[there the place for OVERVIEW details...]

 [please fill it for your module]